 I'll start brainstorming a few months in advance but I don't actually get around to purchasing anything until a week or two before.
 Then when I do actually find a gift, I get so excited about it that I can almost spill the beans!
 I'm terrible at keeping secrets!

 If you're anything like me, you might be having trouble thinking of the perfect gifts for your loved ones.
-To make it a little easier on you, I've compiled a list of 30+ gift ideas for the writer in your life.
+To make it a little easier on you, I've compiled a list of 30+ gift ideas for writers.
 Though I made this gift guide for the upcoming holiday season, these gifts are perfect for any occasion!

-So, without further ado, here are 30+ ideas to find the perfect gift for a writer!
+So, without further ado, here are 30+ gift ideas for writers that will be sure to win you brownie points!

 Writers generally have a love of books, so a Book of the Month membership will win major points!
 Each month, BOTM curates a collection of 5 hardcover books in different genres for their subscribers.
 A monthly membership costs $14.99 (almost half as much as a normally priced hardcover book) and members can add up to two more books to their box each month for just $9.99.